robinovitch61/the-leo-zone/content/books/dungeon-crawler-carl/index.md

 quest storylines took.
 With six published books to go, I hope Dinniman maintains a semblance of plausibility in this wacky world of death, destruction, and leveling up!

+---

+## Book 3: The Dungeon Anarchist's Cookbook (2021)

+_Finished September 2026_

+Book 3 continues on the Fourth Floor, "The Iron Tangle", which is a super complex interconnected subway system.
+My main complaint about this one was going to be how complicated and difficult to visualize and remember the subway was.
+But then I just reread the author's note here!
+Sounds like Dinniman knew :).

+> Hey, Matt the author guy here.
+A quick note about this particular book.
+The fourth floor of the dungeon is set up as a
+> massive, deliberately-confusing puzzle.
+Carl, Donut, and the rest of the team have to work really hard to figure out
+> the dungeon’s layout.
+You, the super awesome reader, do not need to understand the floor’s intricacies in order to
+> understand or fully enjoy what is happening.
+Platform names and numbers and colors are gonna be flying by.
+It’s okay
+> not to remember them.

+Other than the long complicated descriptions of the system, I liked this one, too.
+Katia's continued character development is really awesome, and she successfully goes from a character that made me ask "why are you even here" to a solid team member with her own more clearly defined strengths and weaknesses.

+They introduce the joint personal space, a sort of Animal Crossing dynamic to the dungeon, which is fun.

+Katia learning how to absorb and manipulate metal into her body is awesome.
+When she kills Hekla with her rush ability..._chef's kiss_.

+The God battle (glurp glurp!) was really great.
+Carl's hubris finally catches up with him, and he's finally at the whim of an enemy, reliant on his friends to save him.
+I enjoy Carl's backstory.
+He's unreasonably competent, but you see some of the origins of his avoidant, angry tendencies.
+It feels like a fairly accurate representation of some male personal stories.

+The group chat and crawlers working together, like Elle and Li Na, is fun.
+Lots of teamwork required for this floor.
+Miriam and Prepotente seem hilarious, loved their intro tease.

+The politics ramp up a bit too, especially with the final show censorship by Borant and the replacement of Zev by Loita.

 [book]: https://en.wikipedia.org/wiki/Dungeon_Crawler_Carl
 [author]: https://en.wikipedia.org/wiki/Matt_Dinniman